How can we help you?

 In addition, the Social Impact Assessment of the proposed project found that the proposed project will generate more than $150 million in direct wages and profits, and more than $160 million in indirect wages and profits, per year of construction.
 Furthermore, during project operations, the project would be expected to generate around $25 million per year in direct and indirect economic benefit for the local region.

-The project will create up to an estimated 400 new jobs during construction and approximately 16 long-term service and maintenance jobs during operation.
+The project will create up to an estimated 390 new jobs during construction and around 16 long-term service and maintenance jobs during operation.
 A range of skills will be required, including engineering, trades (electrical, mechanical, construction), transport, building material providers, equipment operators, consultants and administrative staff.

 PROJECT CONSTRUCTION

-We expect to begin construction in early 2025, subject to development consent and grid connection approval.
-Construction will take around 2 years to complete.
+We expect to begin construction in 2027, subject to development consent and grid connection approval.
+Construction will take around four years to complete.

 The hours of construction will be specified in the development approval.
 Typically, construction will occur during standard construction hours Monday through Friday 7am to 6pm and Saturday 8am to 6pm, with no work on Sundays and public holidays.
 When works need to happen outside these standard hours, we will provide advance notice and put in place measures to minimise disruption.

-A Traffic Impact Assessment has been prepared as part of the EIS.
-Two different types of vehicle movements are assessed.
+Two different types of vehicle movements have been assessed.
 The first is the impact of standard light and heavy vehicles, which generate the majority of the vehicle movements and represent the typical traffic impact of the project on a day-to-day basis.
 The second is the impact of the Oversize and/or Overmass (OSOM) vehicles, which are subject to separate permit applications and regulations.

-We plan to transport wind turbines and other heavy equipment on major roads, from the Port of Newcastle through Singleton and Muswellbrook on Highway A15 and then up the New England Highway past Tamworth to Bendemeer.
-From Bendemeer, the preferred route will utilise Oxley Highway.
-We will avoid central Walcha by using Saleyards Road, Darjeeling Road, Thunderbolts Way and Jamieson Street.
+We plan to transport wind turbines and other heavy equipment on major roads, from the Port of Newcastle through Singleton and Muswellbrook on Highway A15 and then up the New England Highway until just south of Uralla at Staces Road.
+From Staces Road, a new road will be constructed through Crown Land which connects Staces Road to Thunderbolts Way.
+Vehicles will then turn right on Thunderbolts Way and travel south to Walcha, turning left at the Walcha Showground onto Jamieson Street.

 Some local roads may need to be upgraded within the project area to accommodate heavy loads and construction traffic.
 For example, Bark Hut Road and part of Blue Mountain Road will likely be upgraded, and some culverts and causeways may also need to be strengthened.